🌼 Easy Easter Crafts for Kids That Are Fun and Mess-Friendly

 4. Allow drying time before displaying or sending home.

+This is a great option for kids who benefit from tactile activities.
 I’ve noticed this craft often sparks storytelling — kids love naming their lambs and giving them personalities.

 🥚 Tissue Paper Stained Glass Easter Eggs